apache/pinot/docs/contribution_guidelines.rst

 Contribution Guidelines
 =======================

-Before you begin to contribute, make sure you have reviewed :ref:`dev-setup` and :ref:`code-modules` sections.
+Before you begin to contribute, make sure you have reviewed :ref:`dev-setup` and :ref:`code-modules` sections and that you have created your own fork of the pinot source code.

 Create an issue for the change
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^